 - Keep combustibles, such as curtains, paper, cleaning fluids, etc., away from any energy source, including gas and electric appliances where they may cause a fire.

 - Have a fire extinguisher readily available.
-Be sure it is charged and that you and your family know how to use it.
+Be sure it is charged and that you and your family or employees know how to use it.

 - Gas appliances, like humans, need oxygen (air) to function properly.

 - If you smell gas near your tank or cylinder, call your propane supplier.

 - Use only listed propane appliances.
 Look for the seal from a nationally recognized independent testing laboratory.

 - Use or store propane cylinders outdoors only.

 Monday to Friday: 8 a.m. to 5 p.m.